sfc-gh-praj/dagster-in-snowpark-container-services/README.md

 ### 2. Build and Push the Dagster custom Docker Image to SPCS

-Edit the Makefile and update the value for SNOWFLAKE_REPO? and IMAGE_REGISTRY.
+Edit the [Makefile](dagster-spcs/Makefile) and update the value for SNOWFLAKE_REPO? and IMAGE_REGISTRY.
 This should be your image repository URL.
 After making the required changes, run the following command from your terminal and ensure you in the folder which has the dockerfile and the makefile.
 Make the changes to SNOWFLAKE_REPO , IMAGE_REGISTRY and LOGIN_NAME in the Makefile.

 ``` bash
 make all
 ```

-> Note: Above command will build the custom images and pushes it to the SPCS image repositories.
+> Note: Above command will build the custom images and pushes it to the SPCS image repository.

 ### 3. Upload the SPCS YAML files